enrico200165/hello-world/readme.md

 This repository is built step by step in the tutorial.

-This simple tutorial seems perfect for my young students
+This simple tutorial seems perfect for my beginner students